xunkai55-ood/Laser-Refinery/README.md

 The default parameters in `main.cpp` performed well when using a R311-HOKUYO-LASER2 hokuyo laser sensor indoors.

-This package was used by THRONE (The time of Tsinghua Univ. in IARC 2013), who was the only team completed IARC Mission 6.
+This package was used by THRONE (The team of Tsinghua Univ. in IARC 2013), who was the only team completed IARC Mission 6.